Lharesh/actionguarding/FIELD_OFFICER_APP_REQUIREMENTS.md

 **Frontend (Flutter/Riverpod):**
 - [ ] Tapping a client name on the dashboard navigates to a scanning screen.
-- [ ] The device's camera will be activated to scan for a QR code or barcode.
-The app should use a package like `mobile_scanner` or `qr_code_scanner`.
+- [ ] The device's camera will be activated to scan for a barcode.
+The app should use a package like `mobile_scanner`.
 - [ ] (If RFID is pursued) Integration with device-specific RFID hardware/APIs will be required.
-This may need a separate proof-of-concept.
-For Phase 1, QR/Barcode is sufficient.
+This may need a separate proof-of-concept. **For Phase 1, QR/Barcode is sufficient.**
 - [ ] A clear UI overlay should instruct the user what to do (e.g., "Scan Site QR Code").
 - [ ] Once a code is detected, its value is sent to the backend for validation.
 A loading indicator should be shown.
 - [ ] **On successful validation:**